-The Medical Center reports patient accounts receivable for services rendered at net realizable amounts from third-party payers, patients and others.
+The Medical Center and nursing homes report patient accounts receivable for services rendered at net realizable amounts from third-party payers, patients and others.
 The Medical Center provides an allowance for uncollectible accounts based upon a review of outstanding receivables, historical collection information and existing economic conditions.